Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Outline of proof of main result

-Since particles in $\tilde\zeta_t$ branch at rate $\beta$, branching events become less and less frequent as $\beta \to 0$, and most events produce particles that coalesce with their parent particles shortly after birth.
-If we ``reject'' branching events where new particles are lost to coalescence quickly, the rate of ``accepted'' events along a particular lineage is asymptotically of order
+Since particles in $\tilde\zeta_t$ branch at rate $\beta$, branching events become less and less frequent as $\beta \to 0$, and most events produce particles that coalesce with their parents shortly after birth.
+If we ``reject'' branching events where new particles are lost to coalescence quickly, the rate of ``accepted'' events along a particular lineage is of order

-where $h(\beta) := 1/\beta \cdot \log(1/\beta)$.
+where $h(\beta) := (1/\beta) \cdot \log(1/\beta)$.
 Assume for the moment that particles in $\tilde\zeta_t$ are sufficiently spread out that we can ignore other coalescence events.
-We then obtain a branching random walk with branching rate $\mu_w/h(\beta)$ and average number of particles $\exp\big(\mu_w/h(\beta) \cdot t)$ alive at time $t$.
+We then obtain a branching random walk with branching rate $\mu_w/h(\beta)$ and average number of particles $\exp\big((\mu_w/h(\beta)) t\big)$ alive at time $t$.
 If we project onto the $x$-axis, each particle performs a SSRW on $\Z$ with jump rate $p_w/2$, where $p_w$ is defined as in \eqref{eq:birthfirstwodimensions}.
 For large $t$, its position has approximate distribution

 and the particle intensity (average number of particles) at $x \in \Z$ is approximately

 If we set $|x| = ct$ for $c>0$, this quantity is nonzero in the $t \to \infty$ limit as long as $c^2 < p_w \mu_w/h(\beta)$ i.e.~$c < a_w/\sqrt{h(\beta)}$, since $a_w = p_w \sqrt{\pi w} = \sqrt{p_w \mu_w}$.
 This suggests a long-run expansion rate of $a_w/\sqrt{h(\beta)}$ per unit time, which is our main result.